VHCosta/VHCosta/README.md

 I just graduated from <Academia de Código_>'s intensive 14-week full-stack programming bootcamp, and I'm currently looking for my first job in the area.

-I love to learn new technologies like I enjoy learning a song: hitting the ground running, diving head-on into the storm, picking it apart to know how it works, because it's through that struggle that one truly grows.
+I love to learn new technologies like I enjoy learning a song: diving head-on into the storm, picking it apart and learning know how it works, because it's through that struggle that one truly grows.

+🔭 I’m currently working on revitalizing my repos and creating my professional portfolio.
+Expect higher quality code and descriptions.\
+🌱 I’m currently learning better time management skills.\
+👯 I’m looking to collaborate on making a game with talented developers interested in RPG's.

 Send me a PM on <a href=https://www.linkedin.com/in/vhcosta48>LinkedIn</a>.